Updated June 17, 2023

 Data Flow provides the data transformation from the source destination; in contrast, Control flow defines the way of data flow logically.
 Every SQL Server Integration Services (SSIS) package contains a control flow with at least one data flow optionally.
 The control flow elements are of three types: containers in packages that provide structures, functionality providing tasks, and precedence constraints.
 The integration services architecture gives the option of nesting the containers too.

 3. What are the different types of transformations?

 Different transformations include Business Intelligence Transformations, Split and Join Transformations, Row Transformations, Row-Set Transformations, and Miscellaneous Transformations.
 Along with those noted above, there is also custom transformation and numerous other subtypes of SSIS transformation.

 The transformations are the main components of the Dataflow tasks that transform the data from source feeds to destinations in the desired formats or structures as required.
 The main advantage of transformations is they have in memory and do not require any elaborations in the SQL scripts.
-There are also Synchronous and Asynchronous Transformations which are useful for concurrent transformations.
+There are also Synchronous and Asynchronous Transformations that are helpful for concurrent changes.

 Data Conversion Transformations and Derived Columns are Synchronous transformations where the data flows into memory buffers during the transformation process, and the same buffer reaches out.
-Asynchronous Transformations cause the blockage of data flow, which is of two types, namely partially blocking transformations and fully blocking transformations.
+Asynchronous Transformations cause the blockage of data flow, which is of two types: partially blocking and entirely blocking transformations.
 These two are significant transformations in SQL Server Integration Services (SSIS).